 The Fort St. John Pilot Project Regulation requires the establishment of a strategic plan for the pilot project area, to be known as a Sustainable Forest Management (SFM) Plan.
 The Participants have and will continue to prepare the SFMP with the guidance of a local public advisory group and a scientific/technical advisory committee.
-The SFMP is jointly approved by the Regional Executive Director, Northern Interior Forest Region, Ministry of Forests and Range and the Regional Manager, Omineca-Peace Region, Ministry of Environment.
+The SFMP is jointly approved by the Regional Executive Director and the Director of Resource Management, Northeast Forest Region, MFLNRORD.
 Upon approval, the SFMP will provide strategic stewardship direction to forest operations carried out in the pilot project area.